lbybee/lbybee.github.io/_pages/about.md

 - [The Structure of Economic News](http://structureofnews.com/)

-    Data and summaries for the 180 topics estimated for Business News and Business Cycles.
+    Data and summaries for the 180 topics estimated for *Business News and Business Cycles*.

     ![Recession Attention](../files/structure_att.png)